elfmaster/shiva_blogposts/shiva_introduction.md

 The patch has it’s own PLT/GOT and the GOT is filled in at runtime with the address to every function (Both in and out of the module) that are being called.
 Shiva handles all of the runtime relocations prior to passing control to ld-linux.so except for when the relocation references symbolic code or data that live within a shared library.
-A call to libc:printf() from within the patch code have it’s own respective GOT entry.
-The address of printf() won’t be known until ld-linux.so has mapped the shared libaries into memory and procesed their relocations.
+Consider a call to `libc:printf()` from within the patch code; The address of printf() won’t be known until ld-linux.so has mapped the shared libaries into memory and procesed their relocations.
 To handle this scenario Shiva incorporates a Post Linker which waits until ldlinux.so has processed all of the symbol relocations for each shared library, and then finalizes fixing up the patch modules GOT with the addresses to each respective shared library symbol.

 ### Shiva Post Linker
 The Shiva Post Linking Phase is a great example of what Shiva refers to as Cross-ELFRelocations (Defined as a relocation who’s computation relies on the results of a